 Foods That Help Relieve Constipation in Infants

-3. Green peas
+3. Green Peas

-Apricot is another seasonal fruit used for treating constipation.
+Apricots are another seasonal fruit used for treating constipation.
 It can be given raw or in the form of juice.
 Dried apricots are also available in the market, which can be soaked overnight and given to babies.

 8. Sweet Potatoes

 Sweet potatoes, unlike other tubers, are one of the best baby foods and they do not cause constipation.
 Sweet potatoes can help in relieving constipation and provide essential nutrients and carbohydrates to your growing baby.

 Berries are rich in antioxidants and are an excellent food for babies and toddlers.
 They are also high in fibre, which is why they are a must-include in your baby’s diet.
 You can give berries to your baby in pureed form.
 By eating berries, your little tot won’t complain of constipation.

 Whole grains foods have high fibre content in them, which is good for the heart as well as for the digestive system.
 You can give whole wheat bread to your baby – it is high in fibre and will prevent constipation in your little one.